drizzle-lang/drizzle/docs/syntax/datatypes.md

 # Datatypes
 Below is a list of all the different built in datatypes that are in my thoughts for Sapphire.

-Some of them, i.e. `complex`, I am currently unsure about, but for the most part these types should be pretty set in stone.
+Some of them I am currently unsure about, but for the most part these types should be pretty set in stone.

 ## Any
 - `any` is a special type that is used for type hinting collection type variables where the types of all the possible items in the collection is unknown.